DonczewLab/fastq2EZbakR_EnvMods/README.md

 + Snakemake rules minimally edited to remove `conda:` blocks
 + Wrapper usage preserved where compatible (e.g. `fastp`)

-This approach is intended for shared HPC systems where Conda and Singularity are unavailable or discouraged.
+These modifications are intended for HPC systems where Conda is unavailable or discouraged.

 ---